HeroCC/yourls-conditional-urlads/README.md

 ## Installation
 1. Clone this repo to the `/user/plugins` plugins directory
+2. Copy `user-config.php.example` and rename it to `user-config.php`
-2. Edit the plugin's user config (inside `user-config.php`) to suit your needs
+3. Edit the plugin's user config (inside `user-config.php`) to suit your needs
-3. Go to the Plugins administration page and activate the plugin
+4. Go to the Plugins administration page and activate the plugin
-4. Test your shortlinks with each activated service
+5. Test your shortlinks with each activated service
-5. If everything works, celebrate!
+6. If everything works, celebrate!

 ## Getting your IDs
 To properly setup this plugin, you need to manually change the IDs from the defaults to your's.
 These instructions should show you how to do this for each service: